just1ncannady/AlexaInSpace2022/_sources/Unit5-Algorithms-Procedural-Abstraction/Logo-Part-2.rst

     </tbody></table>

     -->
     <p>The following example uses <span class="hover vocab yui-wk-div" data-id='procedural abstraction'>procedural abstraction</span> and <span class="hover vocab yui-wk-div" data-id='parameters'>parameters</span> to write a procedure <i>welcome(name)</i> that will work for any name.
 We can call  the procedure welcome with different <span class="hover vocab yui-wk-div" data-id='arguments'>arguments</span> "Ali" and "Skyler".
-The argument value gets assigned to the parameter name when the procedure is called so that it can display hello to whichever name it is given.
+The <span class="hover vocab yui-wk-div" data-id="arguments">argument</span> value gets assigned to the <span class="hover vocab yui-wk-div" data-id="parameters">parameter</span> name when the procedure is called so that it can display hello to whichever name it is given.
 When you call the procedure welcome with a name, the program  jumps to the procedure and executes those statements.
 Once the last statement in the procedure (or a return statement) has executed, flow of control is returned to the point immediately following where the procedure was called.<br/>
     <img src="../_static/assets/img/procedureCall.png" width="350"/>
     </p><h3>Tutorial: DrawSquare(L)</h3>
     <p>